Refractive surgery with intraocular lenses

 Moreover, depending on the focus provided by these lenses, we can also talk about:

-- Multifocal lenses: allow you to see well both near and far.
+- Trifocal lenses: allow you to see well both near, intermediate and far.
+They are usually recommended in older patients, with presbyopia or cataract.

 Technological progress has not only allowed the introduction of new lens designs, but also more accurate equipment to calculate their power in each case and intelligent platforms in the operating room that allow their perfect positioning in the eye.